 Cases

 Cases add a pretty basic and minimal 3D aspect to the generation process.
-In this phase, we take different outlines (exported from the above section, even the "private" ones), extrude and position them in space, and combine them into one 3D-printable object.
+In this phase, we take different outlines (defined in the previous section, even the "private" ones), extrude and position them in space, and combine them into one 3D-printable object.
 That's it.
-Declarations might look like this:
+Declarations might look something like the following:

 is outline